karimelmel/authx/README.md

 # Authentication for multi-tenant SaaS

-Example of multi-tenant application
+Example of multi-tenant application supporting both Microsoft Entra ID and Google Cloud Identity.

 # Components
 A multi-tenant application that is configured in one tenant.
-Each client must add the client to its tenant, either through using the OAuth Consent Flow natively in Entra ID, or through installing the application manually.
+Each client must add the client to its tenant, either through using the OAuth Consent Flow natively in Entra ID/Google Cloud, or through installing the application manually.

 The multi-tenant application will be provided as a Verified Application.